dentarg/auth0-blog/_posts/2016-10-18-slash-webtasks-all-your-chatops-belong-to-you.markdown

 Today we're announcing [Slash Webtasks](https://webtask.io/slack), custom Slack commands authored as Webtasks.
 Nothing to package up, nothing to deploy.
 Install the new Slash Webtasks Slack Extension and you can start creating new Slack commands _right from within Slack_.

-We're bringing our *wt* CLI command right into the Slack environment in a new and powerful way.
-You can use */wt create* to create a new task and then edit it with our rich web-based editor.
+We're bringing our existing easy to use *wt-cli* command experience right into the Slack environment in a new and powerful way with a generic */wt* slash command.
+You can use */wt create* right in Slack to create a new task and then edit it immediately using our rich web-based editor.

 ![Editor](https://cdn.auth0.com/blog/slash-webtask-all-your-chatops-are-belong-to-you/editor.png)

 Once your task is authored, then you and the rest of your team can use it right from Slack using */wt [cmd]*.
 It is that easy.

 Your teams can immediately start creating commands.
+Internally once we unleashed Slash Webtasks on Auth0, this is exactly what happened.

+## How we're using Slash Webtasks at Auth0

-Internally once we unleashed Slash Task on Auth0, this is exactly what happened.
-One of the first tasks that showed up was "wt status" which allows our teams to monitor the status of our Webtask clusters.
+One of the first tasks that showed up was "/wt status" which allows our teams to monitor the status of our Webtask clusters.
 That command was followed by an influx of new commands coming from all over our organization, such as a command to search our Data Warehouse for leads information, a command to wakeup another user in Slack, and most importantly a command to comically slap that annoying co-worker with a virtual trout. :-)

 Everyone is jazzed now about building their own commands!